monome/monome.github.io/basement.md

 as objects depart and find a way to their right place, we find space in our minds to expand and become more ourselves.

-shipping costs will be added at checkout. the really weird stuff we cannot ship internationally. get in touch if you're _really_ into something and we'll figure it out.
+shipping costs will be added at checkout. the really weird stuff we cannot ship internationally. get in touch if you're _really_ into something and we'll figure it out. e-mail help@monome.org.

-prices subject to change. likely to drop, but might rise suddenly as sentimentality strikes, like pulling a totally-still-good-i-think length of wood from a burning bonfire.

-click images to see high resolution for closer inspection, we assure all products are legitimate.
+prices subject to change. likely to drop, but might rise suddenly as sentimentality strikes, like pulling a totally-still-good-i-think length of wood from a burning bonfire. click images to see high resolution for closer inspection, we assure all products are legitimate. shipping begins wednesday 10/29.

 ---